 Server

-The HTTP Server response header indicates the software that is being used on the origin server.
+The HTTP Server response header identifies the software running on the origin server handling the request.

 Usage